Women in Leadership

-This programme is led by Professor Veronica Hope Hailey, Professor of Management Studies and Dean of the School of Management.
+This programme is led by Professor Veronica Hope Hailey, Professor of Management Studies, University Vice President and Dean of the School of Management.

 Veronica has worked for over 20 years on issues around strategic change in organisations, using her expertise in strategy and change, and HRM and change, to develop successful senior executive programmes in this field.
 She co-authored the bestselling textbook Exploring Strategic Change, and has recently co-authored a report for the CIPD on Landing Transformational Change.